kitecraft/Multiple_TFT_Displays/README.md

 # Multiple_TFT_Displays
-Using multiple dipslays with Bodmers TFT_ESPI library for the esp32 https://github.com/Bodmer/TFT_eSPI
+Using multiple TFT displays with Bodmers TFT_ESPI library for the ESP32 https://github.com/Bodmer/TFT_eSPI

 There are 2 examples here.